mozilla/experimenter/docs/experimenter/rollouts.md

 ## Change Phase (Approve/Reject)

-A live rollout phase change is approved in Experimenter but rejected in Remote Settings.
-The rollout is rolled back and remains Live in the current phase.
+A live rollout phase change is reviewed and approved in Experimenter, and is then reviewed and rejected in Remote Settings.
+A rejection reason is captured in Remote Settings and is displayed to the owner in Experimenter.
+The rollout remains in its current phase after the rejection.

 ```mermaid
   sequenceDiagram